Condensed-phase molecular representation to link structure and thermodynamics in molecular dynamics: Methods

+Both terms in Eq.~\ref{eq:transfer_free_energy} were calculated using \emph{relative} alchemical free-energy calculations: we focused on the change in free energy when solvating the solute.
+The water environment was simulated using a simple water box.
+The membrane simulation consisted of an equilibrated lipid bilayer with added solute placed at the interface, i.e., close to the lipid headgroups, which embodies the main chemical difference between PG and CL.

-We calculated the partitioning free energies by successively coupling the Van der Waals and electrostatic interactions between each compound and a pure water environment, as well as two systems containing a CL and a PG membrane, respectively\cite{torrie1977nonphysical, chipot2007free, mey2020best}.
-We applied 40 intermediate coupling steps for each interaction type to ensure adequate sampling.
-Subsequently, we estimated the free energies of solvation via the \texttt{MBAR} method and calculated the free energy differences following Equation \eqref{eq:selec}\cite{shirts2008statistically, pymbar}.
+Alchemical free-energy calculations consisted of successive coupling of all nonbonded interactions (i.e., van der Waals and electrostatics) between a solute and its surrounding environment, together with the use of soft-core potentials.\cite{torrie1977nonphysical, chipot2007free, mey2020best} We applied 40 intermediate coupling steps for each interaction type to ensure adequate sampling.
+We subsequently estimated free energies using the MBAR method and the \texttt{pymbar} package.\cite{shirts2008statistically, pymbar} For more details about the free-energy calculations, see Mohr \emph{et al.}\cite{mohr2022data}